hatchjaw/faust-ddsp/README.md

 ### Backpropagation
 Let's first define how to create a backpropagation environment.
-Our backpropagation environment requires knowledge about the parameters of the entire NN.
+Our backpropagation environment requires knowledge about the parameters of the entire neural network.

 ```faust